 - Most often successful in early stages of mesothelioma

 - Peritonectomy: tumor removed by cutting portion of lining and tissue from abdominal area

 - Large tumors may require removal of a lung or section of the diaphragm

-- At diagnosis, peritoneal mesothelioma usually too advanced for surgery
+- Most peritoneal cases are too advanced for surgery

 - Most common treatment for peritoneal mesothelioma